mdo992/bobsgame-fonts/Pixel Sans.md

 ### Setting Pixel Sans Fallback as the default font for CJK languages in internet browsers
 1. Clone the repository or download the zipped archive.
 2. Go to any website or page written or translated in Chinese, Japanese or Korean.
+Example (in Japanese only): [Seesaa Wiki animation staff database page list](http://seesaawiki.jp/w/radioi_34/l/)
 3. Open up the preferences in your browser.
 4. Select Pixel Sans Fallback as the default sans-serif font for these languages.
 5. Use 8 points as the font size in Netscape or Mozilla.